mahmudajhumur/mahmudajhumur/README.md

 <h1 align="center">Hi 👋, I'm Mahmuda Jhumur</h1>
 <h3 align="center">Software Developer | Full Stack Developer | Android Developer | Python | Java | AI</h3>

+👨🏻‍💻 About Me

 - 🔭 I’m currently working on **iSquad It As A Software Developer**

 - 🌱 I’m currently learning **Python, Django Framework**

+- 🤔   Exploring new technologies and developing software solutions and quick hacks.

+- 🎓   Studying BSC in Computer Science & Engineering.

+- 💼   Software Develeoper

+- 🌱   Enthusiast in back end and full stack

+- ✍️   Playing Video Games as hobbies/side hustles.

+- ☕   I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 - 👨‍💻 All of my projects are available at [https://github.com/mahmudajhumur](https://github.com/mahmudajhumur)